XML RSS

 What are the benefits of mulching?

-You can use mulches for a whole variety of purposes.
 You protect the soil from drying out and from sudden temperature changes.
 A good mulch also suppresses the weeds.

 As an organic gardener I like mulches to be feeding the soil as well as protecting it.
 A good organic mulch is being broken down by living organisms and the nutritional value of the mulch is being delivered up to the soil in a way that plants find easy to absorb as they grow.

-To use mulch is to imitate nature.
+To use organic mulch is to imitate nature.
 If you go into a forest the floor is often covered with a mulch of dead leaves.
 The leaves gradually rot down and in about three years they have sunk down to soil level and they are being broken down and digested by micro-organisms – and bigger things – to produce new soil.
 So a good mulch enriches the soil by providing nutrients and improving soil structure.

 Organic gardening tips and techniques: